Senzing/mapper-csv/README.md

         # already mapped as record_id
         # json_data['uniqueid'] = raw_data['uniqueid']
 ```
-*There is no need to map it twice!*
+*We already mapped this to RECORD_ID.
+There is no need to map it twice!*
 #### 4. Map the name field
 change this ...
 ```console